-Sofrito is a thick paste made of aromatic ingredients cut into tiny pieces and heated in vegetable oil that serves as the flavor base of savory dishes.
+Sofrito is a thick paste made of strong-flavored ingredients cut into tiny pieces and heated in vegetable oil that serves as the savory dishes’ flavor base.

-Besides adding a delicious foundation to any savory recipe, the purpose of this technique is basically to transfer its aromatic flavor to the oil so that this flavor is transferred to the food.
+Besides adding a delicious foundation to any savory recipe, the purpose of this technique is basically to transfer its strong flavor to the oil so that this flavor is transferred to the food.